ywwact/My-dotfiles/README.md

     ./install.sh

     Change the font for your Macvim app and terminal app to powerline font.
-# Change default vim to macvim in for terminal user
+# Change default vim to Macvim for terminal user
 Add the follow line to your .bashrc or .zshrc which is located in your home derictory.